heidelberg-hepml/lgatr/docs/source/quickstart.rst

 Installation
 ------------

-Before using the package, install it via `pip`:
+Before using the package, install it via pip:

 .. code-block:: bash